lindajani/lindajani/README.md

-- 👋 Hi, I’m lindajani
+- 👋 Hi, I’m linda Jani
-- 👀 I’m interested in reading books
+- 👀 I’m interested in reading books.
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Software Engineering at ALX Africa.
-- 💞️ I’m looking to collaborate on mobile application projects
+- 💞️ I’m looking forward to collaborate on web and mobile application projects.
 - 📫 How to reach me : lindajani02@gmail.com

 <!---